Philippe Val

 Philippe Val ([filip val]; born 14 September 1952) is a French journalist, singer, and comedian.
-He was a co-founder of the second iteration of Charlie Hebdo, serving as the satirical political weekly's editor and director.
+He was a co-founder of the second iteration of Charlie Hebdo in 1992, serving as the satirical political weekly's editor and director.
 After leaving Charlie Hebdo in 2009, Val was director of the public radio channel France Inter until 2014.

 Biography

-Val first became known as a member of the comedy team Font et Val with Patrick Font, or sometimes as a one-person show performer, with his dog "Jeff", in the 1970s and 1980s.
+Val was born in Neuilly-sur-Seine (Hautsde-Seine) to a butcher's father and a hairdressing mother, as the last of four siblings.
+Val first became known as a member of the comedy duo Font et Val with Patrick Font from 1970 until 1996, and sometimes as a one-person show performer, with his dog "Jeff".
 He is also a singer and pianist.
 At the turn of the 21st century, he performed with Emmanuel Binet on bass.
 His last album was called simply Philippe Val.